SeanPlusPlus/WebDevTemplates/hello-world/hello-js/CHALLENGES.md

 solution to the first challenge should be saved to a file named ```challenge1.html``` in this directory._

-1. Display "hello world" in all caps
+1. Display "hello world" in all caps.
 2. Display the letters A through Z without typing them out.
 3. Report the frequency of each character in "hello world".
 Sort the characters from most to least common.
 A tie break should go to the character lower in the alphabet.
 Wrap your output in a "ul"